esp/esp.github.io/_docs/01-concepts/00-overview/01-index.md

 Some random facts (or aspirations) about models:

-* The term model in the general sense, as used thought out this documentation, could be managed using OO or immutable patterns.
+* Throughout this documentation the term model means a part of your application that manages state, this could be done using OO or immutable patterns.
   What ever way you look at it the state still exists in a model.
 * 90% of application code will be in models and 99% of business logic exists in models.
 * A model can be thought of a a container for related functionality, you may have a model for a view, a trade grid, managing notification, displaying popups.